mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/docs/07-undeploy.md

     1. Run `apply` to temporarily bring back the dependencies.
     1. Update the code to temporarily remove the dependencies and replace them with some mock data.

-## Next steps

-Now that you know how to undeploy the Reference Architecture, let's take a look at [how to deploy it from scratch](07-deploy-from-scratch.md).